 [Section 146N inserted by No. 42 of 2004 s.
 109.]

 146O.
-Outcome of assessment by approved medical specialist panel
+Duties of panel after making assessment

 (1) Subject to section 146P, the assessment is to be made as soon as is practicable after the day on which a medical examination of the worker concerned is carried out by the approved medical specialist panel.